-As an interdisciplinary subject, Environmental Systems and Societies is designed to combine the techniques and knowledge associated with group 4 (the experimental sciences) with those associated with group 3 (individuals and societies).
-By choosing to study an interdisciplinary course students are able to satisfy the requirements for either group 3 and 4 of the DP model, thus allowing them to choose another subject from any subject group (including another group 3 or 4 subject).
+As an interdisciplinary subject, Environmental Systems and Societies (ESS) is designed to combine the techniques and knowledge associated with group 4 (the experimental sciences) with those associated with group 3 (individuals and societies).
+By choosing to study an interdisciplinary course students are able to satisfy the requirements for either groups 3 and 4 of the DP model, thus allowing them to choose another subject from any subject group (including another group 3 or 4 subject).
 Interdisciplinary subjects therefore introduce more flexibility into the IB Diploma Programme.
-The environmental systems and societies course is offered at SL only.
+The HL option has three HL only lenses: environmental law, environmental and ecological economics, and environmental ethics.
+The objectives of the course are to: